Girish1704/m365/unlock-ai-powered-future-work-with-microsoft-365-copilot+agents/Labfiles/exercise-9.md

    - Asks to describe the issue and saves as variable
    - Provides device-specific troubleshooting steps
    - Asks if issue is resolved
-   - Offers ticket creation with device type in subject
+   - Offers ticket creation if not resolved

-1. **Connect to Freshdesk flow:**
+1. **Connect the topic to the Freshdesk flow:**
    - Find the escalation point where user says issue is NOT resolved
    - Click **+** > **Add a tool** > Select **Freshdesk**
-   - Map the Subject (e.g., "Hardware Issue - [device]") and Description inputs
+   - Map the Subject and Description variables to the flow inputs

 1. Add a confirmation message:
    ```
    I've created a support ticket for your hardware issue.
 Our IT team will contact you shortly.
    ```

-1. Verify variable scope settings.

 1. Click **Save**.

 1. **Verify all topics are enabled:**
-   - In the **Topics** list, ensure all 3 topics show as enabled (toggle is on):
+   - In the **Topics** list, ensure all 4 topics show as enabled (toggle is on):
+     - CreateSupportTicket
      - CredentialResetSupport
      - VPNConnectivitySupport
      - HardwareSupportAssistant